 b.
-Implementing revisions to CFR 29.30
+Revisions to CFR 29.30

-Joshua Johnson informed the committee that the Bureau has yet to receive further guidance on implementing the revisions from the U.S. Department of Labor.
+Owen reported that the Bureau has yet to receive further guidance on implementing the revisions from the U.S. Department of Labor.
 "Stay tuned," he advised.
-The committee did not have questions or comments.

 c.
-Federal grants to expand registered apprenticeship
+Federal grants to expand apprenticeship

-Josh reported that the Bureau is half-way through the performance period of the WAGE\$ grant and well on the way to achieving the grant target of registering 1,000 new apprentices.
+Owen reported that the Bureau is half-way through the performance period of the WAGE\$ grant and well on the way to achieving the grant target of registering 1,000 new apprentices.
 In addition, the Bureau has registered 427 new apprentices that qualify under the state expansion, which surpassed the grant target.
 Last, the Bureau will use its third grant, the state accelerator grant, to increase its capacity to administer apprenticeship programs by training staff in consultative outreach, upgrading the information management system, and hiring two additional apprenticeship training representatives.